MESH-Research/invenio-group-collections-kcworks/README.md

 If any of these is missing the request will fail with a `400 Bad Request` error.
 This is to ensure that collections are not deleted accidentally or by agents without authorization.

 If the collection is successfully deleted, the response status code will be 204 No Content.

+[!NOTE]
+Once a group collection has been deleted, its former URL slug is still registered in Invenio's PID store and reserved for the (now deleted) collection.
+Subsequent requests to create a collection for the same group cannot re-use the same URL slug.
+Instead the new slug will have a numerical disambiguator added to the end, exactly as in cases of group name collision.
+E.g., if the group `panda-studies` were deleted earlier, a request to create a new collection for the "Panda Studies" group would be assigned the URL slug `panda-studies-1`.

+[!NOTE]
+Group collections are soft deleted and can in principle be restored within a short period after the delete signal has been sent.
+Eventually, though, the soft deleted collection records will be automatically purged entirely from the database.
+There is also no API mechanism for restoring them.
+So delete operations should be regarded as permanent and irrevocable.

 #### Request